tecnomod-um/EvaluationGraphAlignmentMethods/README.md

 *  [Materials](./Materials/materials.md)

+Next, we present some tables that summarize the results obtained in terms of Hits@1, runtime and errors

-Next, as a summary of the results, we present a table with the mean of the scores for the Hits@1 metric ([0,100]) obtained by each method
+### Table mean Hits@1 metric ([0,100]) obtained by each method

 |    | Approach       |   AirlinesCustomerSatisfaction |   AmazonRatings |   BigBasketProducts |   BrazilianE-commerce |   E-CommerceData |   CustomerComplaintDatabase |    meanH@1 |
 |---:|:---------------|-------------------------------:|----------------:|--------------------:|----------------------:|-----------------:|----------------------------:|-----------:|